Do you Know How to Use Shea Butter for Hair Growth? Read Below to Know about Shea Butter Benefits for Hair, How to use, and Cautions

 - If your scalp is dry, irritated or roasted, shea butter can give critical moisture and heal a variety of skin conditions.

 - Take 2 tablespoons of Shea butter with 1 teaspoon of jojoba oil and 4 teaspoons of sunflower oil.
 Now, Mix it properly and apply it to your wet hair and the effected scalps.
 After an hour wash out hair with a mild shampoo.

 - If you have raw Shea butter then take out a scoop of butter and mix it with the almond oil in a bowl.
 Put this in your refrigerator.
 Whenever you want to apply this cream to your hair, just spray some water on your dry hair and comb slowly.
 Now take some amount of frozen butter and apply thoroughly all over the head.
 After 40 minutes wash your hair.

-- Take a little amount of Shea butter and any type of oils like avocado oils, olive oil or coconut oil.
+- Take a little amount of Shea butter and any type of oils like avocado oils, olive oil or Shea Butter and Coconut Oil for Hair Growth.
 Mix this in a bowel and make a creamy paste with the smooth texture.
 Now clean your scalp and apply the creamy paste all over the roots, scalp as well.
 It will protect your hair and act as a hair moisturizer.

 - Take a little amount of Shea butter and liquefy this under heat.
 Apply the melted butter to the damaged hairs.
 Now Leave it for 30 minutes and wash your hair using shampoo.

 - Shea butter reduces breaks which will eventually result in longer and healthier hair.

 - It improves hair and fast growing hair

 - It improves existing hairs and delivers a new hair